peanutbutterclassic/insync/README.md

 - __The Score Progress Area__

   - This feature helps the user keep track of the progress during the game.
 This feature includes indication based on the ten available questions selected at random.
-  - Each correct answer selected adds 100 points to the score tracker on the top right side of the quiz page.
+  - Each correct answer selected adds 100 points to the score tracker at the top of the quiz page.
 No point is reward for incorrect answer.
   - Once the last question is answered, the game will move to the end page where user can enter a username to record the score to be viewed in the leaderboard.
   - If a user is unhappy with the score, this is the moment to give it another try by clicking on the play again button.
   - There is an option to return to the homepage if a user is unsatisfied with his/her performance and want to quit.
 That user may be tempted to give it another try once he/she gets back to the homepage.